russellmoss/salesforce-rag-bot/README.md

 sf org login web -a MyOrg
 ```

+**If you get an error about Salesforce CLI not being found:**
+1. Make sure you installed Salesforce CLI (see Prerequisites above)
+2. Restart your terminal/command prompt
+3. Try the command again

 > **Note**: Replace `MyOrg` with a name for your org (e.g., `ProductionOrg`, `MyCompany`, etc.)
 >
 > **💡 How to find your org name:**